 - It is recommended that pregnant and breastfeeding women take a 150 micrograms (mcg) iodine only tablet daily, as well as eating foods which are important sources of iodine.

 - The recommended registered tablet can be purchased at pharmacies (or at a lower cost, when prescribed by your doctor or midwife).

 - Talk to your doctor, midwife, dietitian, nurse or pharmacist to find out more.

 - Seaweed (such as kelp, nori, kombu, and wakame) is one of the best food sources of iodine.

 - Other good sources include fish and other seafood, eggs, milk, milk products, soy milk, soy sauce.

 - Commercially prepared bread – iodised salt is added to commercially prepared bread in New Zealand (except organic or unleavened varieties).

-Diets that exclude foods that are good sources of iodine in the diet can have a negative impact on iodine status.
-For example, vegan diets and vegetarian diets with no fish or seafood products and little dairy products.
-Also, people who consume very little bread may be at risk of iodine deficiency given that bread is a major source of iodine in New Zealand.
+Diets that exclude foods that are good sources of iodine in your diet can have a negative impact on your iodine status.
+For example, vegan diets and vegetarian diets with no fish or seafood products and few dairy products.
+Also, if you consume very little bread or restrict your sodium (salt) intake, you may be at risk of iodine deficiency given that iodised salt is a major source of iodine in Aotearoa New Zealand.

-While consumption of iodine containing supplements and kelp tablets will increase iodine intake, care needs to be taken when considering this type of supplementation as this may lead to an intake of iodine beyond the safe upper level of intake.
+While consumption of iodine containing supplements and kelp tablets will increase your iodine intake, care needs to be taken when considering this type of supplementation, as this may lead to an intake of iodine beyond the safe upper level of intake.